 - (3) For the purposes of this policy: - a.
-Compassionate or Compelling - i.
-Compassionate or Compelling circumstances are generally those beyond the control of the student and which have an impact upon the student's course progress or wellbeing.
-These can include but are not limited to: - serious illness or injury, where a medical certificate states that the student was unable to attend class: - bereavement of close family members such as parents or grandparents; - major political upheaval or natural disaster in the home country requiring emergency travel when this has impacted on the student's studies; - a traumatic experience which could include involvement in, or witnessing a serious accident; or witnessing or being the victim of a serious crime; or - where a registered provider is unable to offer a pre-requisite unit; or - the student has failed occasional units throughout a course without warranting activation of an intervention strategy. - b.
-Compulsory Study Period - i.
-A compulsory study period is one in which the student must enrol unless granted a deferment, suspension from enrolment or leave of absence under Standard 9 of the National Code 2018.
-Examples include: - Sessions 1 & 2 in a year; or - Trimesters 1, 2 & 3. - c.
-Confirmation of Enrolment (COE)

-i.
-A paper copy, sent by the University to an applicant for a student visa, of an electronic confirmation of enrolment relating to the applicant.
+Compassionate or Compelling Circumstances are generally those beyond the control of the student and which have an impact upon the student's course progress or wellbeing.
+These can include but are not limited to: - i. the student has failed occasional units throughout a course without warranting activation of an intervention strategy. - ii. where a registered provider is unable to offer a pre-requisite unit; or - iii. a traumatic experience which could include involvement in, or witnessing a serious accident; or witnessing or being the victim of a serious crime; or - iv. major political upheaval or natural disaster in the home country requiring emergency travel when this has impacted on the student's studies; - v. bereavement of close family members such as parents or grandparents; - vi. serious illness or injury, where a medical certificate states that the student was unable to attend class; - b.
+Compulsory Teaching Period is: - i. for students studying in Terms, Terms 1, 2, 3, and 4. - ii. for students studying in Sessions, Sessions 1 and 2; - c.
+Confirmation of Enrolment (COE) is a paper copy, sent by the University to an applicant for a student visa, of an electronic confirmation of enrolment relating to the applicant. - d.
+Electronic Confirmation of Enrolment (eCOE) in relation to an application for a student visa, means a document, provided electronically, which is issued by the registered provider to intending overseas students and which must accompany their application for a student visa.

-d.
-Distance Learning

-i.
-Study in which the teacher and the student are separated in time or space throughout the duration of the unit of study (including Online Learning), but does not include study where the student is resident in his or her home country or another country offshore.

-e.
-Electronic Confirmation of Enrolment (eCOE)

-i.
-In relation to an application for a student visa, means a document, provided electronically, which is issued by the registered provider to intending overseas students and which must accompany their application for a student visa.
 It confirms the overseas student's eligibility to enrol in the particular course of the registered provider.

-f.
-National Code 2018

-i.
-The National Code of Practice for Providers of Education and Training to Overseas Students 2018.

-g.
-Online Learning

-i.
-Study in which the teacher and student communicate through electronic technologies for the unit.
-For the purpose of the National Code 2018, permissible Online Learning does not include study where the student is resident in his or her home country or another country and undertaking a unit of study with a registered provider which is located in Australia.
+- e.
+Full Time Load - i. two units (24 credit points), or equivalent per Term; - ii. four units (48 credit points), or equivalent, per Session. - f.
+National Code 2018 is thee National Code of Practice for Providers of Education and Training to Overseas Students 2018. - g.
+Online Learning is study in which the teacher and student communicate through electronic technologies for the unit.
+For the purpose of the National Code 2018, permissible Online Learning does not include study where the student is resident in his or her home country or another country and undertaking a unit of study with a registered provider which is located in Australia. - Registered Course a course of education or training provided by an institution (SCU) body or person that is a registered provider of the course in that State or Territory, for the Education Services for Overseas Students Act 2000 and is registered on the Commonwealth Register of Institutions and Courses for Overseas Students (CRICOS).

-h.
-Registered Course

-A course of education or training provided by an institution (SCU) body or person that is a registered provider of the course in that State or Territory, for the Education Services for Overseas Students Act 2000 and is registered on the Commonwealth Register of Institutions and Courses for Overseas Students (CRICOS).

-i.
-Unit

-i.
-A discrete component of study within a course, the term includes 'subject' and 'module'.